zhuimengxuebao/ADF-FAD/README.md

 ### 2) Dataset

-* Datasets are sourced from the public ADHD-200 project dataset, accessible at [](http://fcon 1000.projects.nitrc.org/indi/adhd200/.)
+* Datasets are sourced from the public ADHD-200 project dataset, accessible at [the link](http://fcon 1000.projects.nitrc.org/indi/adhd200/.)

 ### 3）Data preprocessing